 We love that Meghan Markle is joining the royal family for about a million reasons.
-Prince Harry's future wife is an American, for starters, but she's also the first person of color that we've seen in the monarchy in this lifetime.
+Prince Harry's future wife is an American, for starters, but she's also the first black person that we've seen in the monarchy in this lifetime.
 People were even wondering if Meghan will be the first black royal ever!
 But the answer to that, believe it or not, is no.

 Sophie Charlotte was England's first black queen.